 On GF Insights, we share lessons learned from our leaders in the field, news about efforts to expand access to financial and information services for the poor, and how poverty-focused organizations are using data to improve the way they work.

-Jason Hahn is the Business Development Manager for ICT Innovation at the Grameen Foundation in Seattle.
+Jessica Osborn is the Business Development Manager for Grameen Foundation's MOTECH initiative.